davidmn/davidmn.org/content/posts/music/albums-of-2023.md

 I revisited Yellowcard's giga-hit [Ocean Avenue](https://open.spotify.com/album/24IBCzEJlHBI0ioxlSuSPA?si=TIYGn_DXQZCDlgmgq9xFjw).
 The second track Breathing has been a mainstay for me since it featured on Burnout 3: Takedown's soundtrack.
 I've not sat and listened to the entire album since about 2005.
 It's great.

 Some more nostalgia, while awaiting Steve Wilson's Harmony Codex I listened to _a lot_ of Porcupine Tree.
 [Deadwing](https://open.spotify.com/album/74O7hici16u70YPo7JzuPH?si=uRdf4kgjRyGydU1fp7tM9Q) I think getting the most play time.
-The titular track probably made it into my [Desert Island Discs](https://open.spotify.com/playlist/2C4zA9O0TzeG6W6oYIGXfN?si=03df491e0f5543d3).
+The titular track made it into my [Desert Island Discs](https://open.spotify.com/playlist/2C4zA9O0TzeG6W6oYIGXfN?si=03df491e0f5543d3).

 Once The Harmony Codex came out later in the year it shot to my most played album.
 I'd love to go to one of his mega Dolby Atmos listening events for it.